beattyml1/codgen/README.md

 Released under GNU GPL v3.

 It works but there's not a lot of error handling yet and a bunch of shortcuts.
 Use at your own risk.
+Run as follows:

 > ruby codgen.rb ExampleData.json ExampleTemplate.cs Output.cs